Here we explain 5 steps on how to apply for Debt Review/Debt Counselling as well as 10 steps of the Debt Counselling Process

 - Visiting one of our branches nationally.

-Now that you know the HOW let us explain what will happen thereafter:
+Now that you know how to apply for debt counselling or debt review, let us explain what will happen thereafter:

 - The first thing that your debt counsellor will do is to assess whether you are over-indebted or debt stressed, and whether or not your creditors were reckless in granting you credit.